* * * * * * * * * * * *

 Any "Volks" in this "Wagen"?

-That the 2012 VW Tiguan is amongst the more meritorious crossover-utes out there permits us at "Drive...He Said" to give Volkswagen a pass on the lack of Tiger or Iguana themed embellishments.
+That the 2012 VW Tiguan is amongst the more credible crossover-utes out there, qualifies Volkswagen for a pass on the lack of Tiger or Iguana themed embellishments.

 Tags: 2012 Tiguan Review, 2012 Volkswagen SE 4Motion, 2012 Volkwagen Tiguan SE 4Motion Review, 2012 VW SE 4Motion, 2012 VW Tiguan SE 4Motion Review, 4Motion, Crossover ute, Crossover Utility, review, Tiguan, Tiguan 4Motion Review, Tiguan Review, Tiguan SE 4Motion, Volkswagen